-The Board of Directors (Board) presents the Annual Report of Amal Ltd together with theaudited statement of accounts for the year ended March 31 2016.
+The Board of Directors (Board) presents the annual report of Amal Ltdtogether with the audited Financial Statements for the year ended March 31 2022.

 01. Financial results

 |Profit before tax ||332 ||1086 |

 |Other comprehensive income (net of tax) ||(1) ||(1) |

 |Profit after tax ||241 ||884 |

 |Balance carried forward ||212 ||(29) |

 During 2021-22 sales and other income increased by 43% (increase inselling price by 30% and sales volume of 13%) from ' 3166 lakhs to ' 4530 lakhs.
 TheCompany reported a profit before tax of ' 332 lakhs in 2021-22 against a profit before taxof ' 1086 lakhs in 2020-21 due to high input cost.